-As part of our mechatronics team, I'm designing and building out Food Servers' mechanical components and infrastructure, including LED lighting, water distribution, and HVAC infrastructure.
+As part of our mechatronics team, I helped design and build out Food Server's mechanical components and infrastructure, including LED lighting, water distribution, and HVAC infrastructure.

-I designed and built the Food Server’s hydroponic rack systems, now found in all of our active units in Boston and India.
+I designed and built the Food Server’s hydroponic systems, now found in all of our active units in Boston and India.
 I iterated through the design enough times to have officially patched all of its leaks.
-Once requiring two dozen components and a near-Home Depot aisle’s worth of tools to assemble, the rack is now built from a simple bill of materials and no hand tooling at all.
+Once requiring two dozen components and a near-Home Depot aisle’s worth of tools to assemble, the rack is now built from a simple bill of materials and requires no hand tooling to assemble.
 It has a bunch of features I like:

 ● Vertical space — Up to 150 plants can be grown in one rack.
 Each rack houses up to three vertical layers, allowing for 24 sq-ft of growing capacity in an 8 sq-ft footprint.

-● Waterbot connectivity — The rack plugs into OpenAg’s automated fertigation system, WaterBot, which I also helped design.
-Waterbot delivers programmed nutrient, pH, and stress inducing solutions to each rack in Food Sever.
-The feature enables OpenAg to run 12 unique root water environments in a single shipping container.
+● Waterbot connectivity — The rack plugs into our automated fertigation system, WaterBot.
+Waterbot delivers programmed nutrient, pH, and stress inducing fluids to each rack in Food Sever.
+The feature enables the team to run an array of unique root water environments in one Food Server.

 One of Food Server’s main points of environmental control is its lighting system.
 I desigend the Food Server’s LED lighting system under a set of electrical, mechanical, and biological design constraints.
 The panel’s form factor, power consumption, spectral output, and heat emission properties guided my final design.

 I also led the panel's production from prototype to a manufacturing run of 60 units.
 Intern Alex Flamm from Cornell University, pictured above, assisted me with assembly.
 Aren’t interns the best?
 After prototyping in-house, I coordinated contracting out of house for the final production run.